derhansen/derhansen.github.io/_posts/2023-05-21-optimizing-t3versions-for-improved-typo3-version-analysis.md

 * Added a small wait time (random value < 1 second) between fingerprinting requests
 * Centralize the GET request logic for all analysis tasks, so it is possible to use proxy servers
 * Ensure that GET requests for a website analysis does not always come from the same IP address by using random proxy servers
 * Use a pool of private squid proxy servers when rescanning known TYPO3 websites.
-Costs are quite low (~1€ per rescan)
+Costs are quite low (~1€ for the squid servers per rescan)

 I am very satisfied with the results of my optimizations, as they have led to a significant decrease in the number of false positives (website being removed from the database allthough it uses TYPO3).
 Through constant efforts and